Double V campaign: Response in Louisiana

 Racial tensions at home were more and more evident, especially in the South.
 In Alexandria, Louisiana, tensions finally escalated into the 1942 Lee Street Riot.
 On January 10, 1942 police in Alexandria, Louisiana were notified of an African American soldier allegedly harassing a white woman.
-The white military police officer then pursued to assault the Black soldier and a riot ensued where police began shooting into the crowd. and left around 10 to 15 people dead.
-The Riot also left many others injured and was a reflection of the severity of racial tensions around the country (especially in the Jim Crow South).
-Despite not being reported on or well known in contemporary U.S society, The Lee Street Riot (also referred to as The Lee Street Massacre) remains one of the bloodiest race riots during WW2 and brought to light of how bad racial tensions were in the United States.
+The white military police officer then pursued to assault the Black soldier and a riot ensued where police began shooting into the crowd and left 10 to 15 people dead with multiple others injured.
+The Riot was soon regarded as a reflection of the severity of racial tensions around the country (especially in the Jim Crow South).
+Despite receiving little contemporary coverage and remaining relatively unknown to in U.S. society, the Lee Street Riot (also referred to as the Lee Street Massacre) remains one of the bloodiest race riots during World War II and shed light on the severity of racial tensions in the United States.
 It also exacerbated the Double V Campaign's push for racial equality in not only in the U.S armed forces but in American society as well.

 Response in Hawaii

+Black artillerymen in Belgium in November 1944.
 African-Americans volunteered in record numbers for World War II.

 After the Japanese attack on the American naval base in Pearl Harbor, America sent in the 369th Division to defend the territory of Hawaii from air attacks.
 Response from Hawaiians toward the African American soldiers varied greatly.
 The territory was a volatile combination of racial tension and extreme state power, as it had not yet become a state, which wouldn't happen until 1959.
 Racially driven stereotypes regarding African Americans did exist on the island and included rumors spread by non-African American soldiers that Black soldiers had monkey tails.
 For example, many White soldiers refused to recognize higher-ranking Black officers.
 Although the stereotyping of Black Americans did occur, Hawaii did not have the ingrained segregation found within America at this time.
 There was no established place for African Americans as Jim Crow segregation laws within America had kept White and Black people in separate social spheres.
 The discrimination African Americans experienced within the military in Hawaii fueled their fight to see the "Double V" campaign succeed.
 However, their experience of life in a community that didn't have such established racial ideas demonstrated what a double victory could achieve.